 Melbourne is one of the great street art cities of the world.
 Rather than fighting the graffiti artists, the city has recognised their artistic talent and has opened up many of the city’s laneways for these artists to express themselves through their graffiti art, while murals are commissioned on walls throughout the city.
-The great thing about Melbourne’s street art is that it is ever changing, with artists constantly respraying the walls with their artworks, meaning that there is always something new to see.
+The great thing about Melbourne’s street art is that it is ever changing, with artists constantly respraying the walls with their artworks, meaning that there is always something new to see and of course, its free!.
 If you’re visiting Melbourne, seeing some of the city’s street art is a must, as it has become an integral part of Melbourne’s laneway culture.
 Here are some of the best places to see the famous Melbourne street art.

 If you’re visiting Melbourne for the first time and have accommodation in Melbourne CBD, Hosier Lane is a must see.
 This graffiti covered lane is probably the most well-known street art laneway in Melbourne, and you will always see people here walking through and admiring the art.
 Located between Flinders Street and Flinders Lane, just east of St Paul’s Cathedral, Hosier Lane is easily accessible, right in the heart of Melbourne.
 While you’re in Hosier Lane, grab a coffee at Good 2 Go – a little hole in the wall coffee shop that donates to the homeless.

 Within Hosier Lane itself, there is another laneway that branches off in a crescent shape where you can wander through and join back on to Hosier Lane.
 This little lane is known as Rutledge Lane and is simply impressive when it comes to Melbourne street art.
 A few years ago, all the walls were covered over to provide the street artists with a blank canvas, but it didn’t take them long to fill up the walls again.
 Amazing street art climbs all the way up the walls to heights that will make you wonder how the artists even got there.